Okayama: Climate

 Okayama has a mild climate in comparison to most of Japan.
 It has the most rain-free days (less than 1mm of precipitation) of any city in Japan.
 It is ranked as the second driest and the fourth sunniest city in the Chūgoku region.
 The climate is classified under the Köppen climate classification as humid subtropical (Cfa).

 The local climate is warm enough throughout the year to support olive trees.
 Okayama is often called "Land of Sunshine" because of its low number of rainy days per year.

+Demographics

+Per Japanese census data, the population of Okayama is as follows:

+Government

+Okayama has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 46 members.
+The city contributes 19 members to the Okayama Prefectural Assembly.
+In terms of national politics, the city is divided between of the Okayama 1st District, Okayama 2nd District and Okayama 3rd District of the lower house of the Diet of Japan.

+Local administration

+Since Okayama became a designated city in 2009, the city has been divided into four wards (ku).

 Economy

 Agriculture

 The city is located in the Okayama Plain, where rice, eggplant, and white Chinese chives are notable products.
 White peaches and grapes are cultivated in the mountainous, northern part of the city.

 Industry

 In 2005, the city's gross domestic product was 800 billion yen, nearly 10% of the GDP of Okayama Prefecture.

 Greater Okayama, Okayama Metropolitan Employment Area, has a GDP of US$63.1 billion as of 2010.
 The main industries are machine tools, chemicals, foodstuffs and printing.
 Kōnan, a district in the southern part of the city, is the most developed industrial zone.